 I haven’t outgrown my love of scale models.
 However, I don’t have the skills or time to build plastic kits.
 So what’s a military vehicle lover to do?
-The next best thing to building it myself: Diecast.
+The next best thing to building it myself: Diecast or pre-built plastic.

 Why did I get this?
 Because it seems like I always need a gift for some 4-7 year old kid.
 This roughly 1/55 scale Jeep is a way to share my military interest while still staying within the "Disney-safe" societal boundaries.
 Don't let the picture fool you, though.
 It is just a bit larger than a regular Hot Wheels Car.
-Not too horrible looking, it costs only $11.99.
+Not too horrible looking, it costs less than 12 bucks.

 *As an Amazon Associate, Military Trader / Military Vehicles earns from qualifying purchases.